FabricAttachedMemory/tm-librarian/README.md

 * Start librarian.py server with newly created book database -->

-First the configuration file (configfiles/book_data.ini) needs created to mirror the FAME or physical setup.
+First the configuration file (configfiles/book_data.ini) needs to be modified or initiated.
+This config file must mirror the FAME or physical hardware setup.
 If you are running FAME, the numbers must be consistent up to how the emulation_configure.bash was ran.
 Example for a 4 node FAME setup with a 16G backing store:

     [global]
     node_count = 4